LeifAnderssonLab/Epaulette_shark_mutation_rate/README.md

 # Epaulette shark mutation rate estimation

-De novo mutation rate estimation pipeline presented in manuscript: "Pedigree-based estimate of de novo mutation rate in the epaulette shark defines the lowest known vertebrate mutation rate"
+This repository contains scripts necessary to re-conduct the de novo mutation rate estimation pipeline presented in our manuscript titled: "Pedigree-based estimate of de novo mutation rate in the epaulette shark defines the lowest known vertebrate mutation rate".